lorensen/VTKExamples/src/VTKBook/Chapter6.md

 Designing lookup tables is as much art as it is science.
 From a practical point of view, tables should accentuate important features, while minimizing less important or extraneous details.
 It is also desirable to use palettes that inherently contain scaling information.
 For example, a color rainbow scale from blue to red is often used to represent temperature scale, since many people associate "blue" with cold temperatures, and "red" with hot temperatures.
 However, even this scale is problematic: a physicist would say that blue is hotter than red, since hotter objects emit more blue light. (i.e., shorter wavelength) than red.
 Also, there is no need to limit ourselves to "linear" lookup tables.
 Even though the mapping of scalars into colors has been presented as a linear operation (**Figure6-1** ), the table itself need not be linear.
 That is, tables can be designed to enhance small variations in scalar value using logarithmic or other schemes. improving the comfort level and engaging the human observer more deeply in the presentation of data improves the effectiveness of communication.

+!!! warning "Missing Figure"
+    Figure *6-2*.
+TranSfer function for color components red, green and blue as a function of scalr value.

 <figure id="Figure6-3">
  <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/Testing/Baseline/Cxx/Rendering/TestRainbow.png?raw=true width="640" alt="Figure 6-3">
  <figcaption><b>Figure 6-3</b>.
 Flow density colored with different lookup tables.
 Top-left: grayscale; Top-right rainbow (blue to red); lower-left rainbow (red to blue); lower-right large contrast.<a href="../../Cxx/Rendering/Rainbow/" title="Rainbow"> See Rainbow.cxx</a><a href="../../Python/Rendering/Rainbow/" title="Rainbow"> and Rainbow.py</a>.</figcaption>
 </figure>

+!!! warning "Missing Figure"
+    **Figure 6-4** Contouring a 2D stuctured grid with contour line vaue = 5.

 ### Contouring

 A natural extension to color mapping is *contouring*.
 When we see a surface colored with data values, the eye often separates similarly colored areas into distinct regions.
 When we contour data, we are effectively constructing the boundary between these regions.
 These boundaries correspond to contour lines (2D) or surfaces (3D) of constant scalar value.

 Examples of 2D contour displays include weather maps annotated with lines of constant temperature (isotherms), or topological maps drawn with lines of constant elevation.
-Three-dimensional contours are called *isosurfaces* , and can be approximated by many polygonal primitives.
+Three-dimensional contours are called *isosurfaces*, and can be approximated by many polygonal primitives.
 Examples of isosurfaces include constant medical image intensity corresponding to body tissues such as skin, bone, or other organs.
 Other abstract isosurfaces such as surfaces of constant pressure or temperature in fluid flow also may be created.

 Consider the 2D structured grid shown in **Figure6-4**.
 Scalar values are shown next to the points that define the grid.
 Contouring always begins by selecting a scalar value, or contour value, that corresponds to the contour lines or surfaces generated.
 To generate the contours, some form of interpolation must be used.
 This is because we have scalar values at a finite set of points in the dataset, and our contour value may lie between the point values.
 Since the most common interpolation technique is linear, we generate points on the contour surface by linear interpolation along the edges.
 If an edge has scalar values 10 and 0 at its two end points, and if we are trying to generate a contour line of value 5, then edge interpolation computes that the contour passes through the midpoint of the edge.

 Once the points on cell edges are generated, we can connect these points into contours using a few different approaches.
 One approach detects an edge intersection (i.e., the contour passes through an edge) and then "tracks" this contour as it moves across cell boundaries.
 We know that if a contour edge enters a cell, it must exit a cell as well.
 The contour is tracked until it closes back on itself, or exits a dataset boundary.
 If it is known that only a single contour exists, then the process stops.
 Otherwise, every edge in the dataset must be checked to see whether other contour lines exist.
 Another approach uses a divide and conquer technique, treating cells independently.
 This is the *marching squares* algorithm in 2D, and *marching cubes*
 \[Lorensen87\] in 3D.
 The basic assumption of these techniques is that a contour can only pass through a cell in a finite number of ways.
 A case table is constructed that enumerates all possible topological *states* of a cell, given combinations of scalar values at the cell points.
 The number of topological states depends on the number of cell vertices, and the number of inside / outside relationships a vertex can have with respect to the contour value.
 A vertex is considered inside a contour if its scalar value is larger than the scalar value of the contour line.
 Vertices with scalar values less than the contour value are said to be outside the contour.
-For example, if a cell has four vertices and each vertex can be either inside or outside the contour, there are 2 *^4^* = 16 possible ways that the contour passes through the cell.
+For example, if a cell has four vertices and each vertex can be either inside or outside the contour, there are $2^4 = 16$ possible ways that the contour passes through the cell.
 In the case table we are not interested in where the contour passes through the cell (e.g., geometric intersection), just how it passes through the cell (i.e., topology of the contour in the cell).

 **Figure6-5** shows the sixteen combinations for a square cell.
 An index into the case table can be computed by encoding the state of each vertex as a binary digit.
 For 2D data represented on a rectangular grid, we can represent the 16 cases with 4 bit index.
 Once the proper case is selected, the location of the contour line / cell edge intersection can be calculated using interpolation.
 The algorithm processes a cell and then moves, or *marches t* o the next cell.
 After all cells are visited, the contour will be completed.
 In summary, the marching algorithms proceed as follows: